MSc Naval Architecture

 Naval Architecture at KTH

 The programme consists of a core track of studies and three optional tracks.
 In the core, you develop your general knowledge and skills in ship design, systems engineering, and a theoretical foundation in ship hydrostatics and stability, resistance and propulsion, waves, seakeeping, manoeuvring and ship structures.
 By choosing one of the tracks, you have the opportunity to develop deeper understanding and skills in lightweight structures, fluid dynamics and management.
 There is also room for elective courses, where you have the option of either broadening your education or specialise further in your chosen track.
 It is also an opportunity to study underwater technology and high-speed craft, or other areas suitable for your interests and career goals.

 During the first year, you build your naval architecture foundation in the three core courses ship design, marine structures, and marine hydromechanics.
 In parallel, you specialise in the three courses within your chosen track.
 In the second year, you can develop your individual profile by, for example, go deeper in the area of your chosen track or in naval architecture by studying underwater technology or high-speed craft.
-Alternatively you can broaden you education by taking courses from the other tracks or in other topics.
+Alternatively, you can broaden your education by taking courses from the other tracks or in other topics.
 Another option could be to take an exchange term at another university.
 The programme is finalised with a degree project which can be a small research project, an advanced engineering analysis or a design project, and may be performed at a university or a company.

 In the Lightweight Structures track you have the opportunity to combine fundamental principles of naval architecture with knowledge about modern composite materials and sandwich structures and related design principles and manufacturing methods.
-Sweden has been a fore runner in the application of such material concepts in large ship structures and KTH has internationally leading research in this area.
+Sweden has been a forerunner in the application of such material concepts in large ship structures and KTH has internationally acclaimed research in this area.
 What you learn in this track is useful for working with ship structures as well as with aerospace, automotive and other kinds of lightweight structures.